£5.61 – £6.71 Excl. VAT

 Description

-Introduce our Stewardship BN11 Hedging Mix, a carefully crafted blend focusing on Hawthorn (Crataegus monogyna) and complemented by a diverse selection of native species.
-This unique mix ensures biodiversity and creates a functional and visually appealing hedge for your space.
-Additional species in this hedging mix include, but are not limited to:
+Our Stewardship BN11 Hedging Mix is a carefully crafted blend focusing on Hawthorn (Crataegus monogyna) and complemented by a diverse selection of native species.
+This attractive mix ensures biodiversity and creates a functional and visually appealing hedge for your space.
+Additional species in this hedging mix may include, but are not limited to:

-Supplying 6 native hedge plants per meter, each measuring at least 450-600mm in height and consisting of two-year-old transplants, our Stewardship Hedging Mix offers versatility.
+We will supply 6 native hedge plants per meter, and each transplant will be two years old and measure at least 450-600mm in height (there is a 600-800mm option if you wish).
+Our Stewardship Hedging Mix offers great versatility.
 While the mix typically leans towards Hawthorn, please note that we reserve the right to adjust proportions and species at our discretion.

 What are the Benefits of using BN11 Hedging Mix?